valentinweyer/iu-oop-fp-portfolio/README.md

 ### Finalization Phase

-- Improvement and refinement of doncept and design, implementation and documentation.
+- Improvement and refinement of concept and design, implementation and documentation.
 - Folder "Finalization Phase" includes all relevant information and files related to the phase.
 - Abstract